 Though there are multiple layers of critical failure here —cheap manufacturers abandoning products, ISPs that ignore bad traffic, and targets who don’t report every attack back to every ISP— even if consumers wanted to monitor these devices, it’s still too bloody hard for a technically adept person to monitor what’s happening on their own network, using consumer hardware.

 There are plenty of commentators saying “we need to rethink IoT security” —and we do— but the simple fact is we’ve been so focussed on making home networking “simple” (everything, everywhere, all the time) things got out of control.
-We need to rethink basic network security, we need mechanisms for monitoring our own networks built into consumer router software, we need to stop giving things full access by default.
+We need to rethink basic network security, we need mechanisms for monitoring our own networks built into consumer router software and most importantly, we need to stop giving things full access by default.

 Once that mechanism is in place, we can deny network access until we’ve centrally cleared a devices based on what it is, and give it sensible access levels:

 - A guest’s smartphone might only warrant Internet access, not local network access.